utmgdsc/website/README.md

 ```

 ### Updating the Navbar
-As of commit [a414b04](https://github.com/utmgdsc/website/commit/a414b0440bb11440ceb96d05d8d7da0d856da6cd), the navbar is generated from a JS object.
-To update the navbar, edit [NavbarTabData.js](https://github.com/utmgdsc/website/blob/main/src/data/NavbarTabData.js).
+When creating new pages, the navbar must be updated to include the new page if desired.
+As of commit [a414b04](https://github.com/utmgdsc/website/commit/a414b0440bb11440ceb96d05d8d7da0d856da6cd), the navbar is generated from a JS object and contains an array of paths and their corresponding labels.
+To update the navbar, edit [NavbarTabData.js](https://github.com/utmgdsc/website/blob/main/src/data/NavbarTabData.js) and read the comments for instructions.

 ### Adding a new Workshop